wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-to-other-data-in-powerapps-canvas-app/includes/3-flow-and-powerapps.md

 Power Automate is a standalone component in the Microsoft 365 ecosystem but also a great Power Apps companion.
-This is because Power Autoamte has actions and triggers for interfacing directly with Power Apps.
+This is because Power Automate has actions and triggers for interfacing directly with Power Apps.
 This connection allows you to easily leverage Power Automates functionality in your app.

 ## Business logic